Bali Electrical Plug: You Might Need an Adapter?

 Step 1: Check Your Plugs and Travel Adapter

-Look at your gadgets—your phone charger, laptop, camera, or anything else you plan to bring.
-Bali uses Type C and Type F plugs, which have two round pins.
+Look at your gadgets, phone charger, laptop, camera, or anything else you plan to bring.
+Bali uses Type C and Type F plugs with two round pins.
 If your plugs aren’t Type C or F, you’ll need a travel adapter.
-Travelers from regions using square plugs, such as the UK and Australia, should be particularly mindful to bring the correct adapter, as square plugs do not fit into Bali’s round sockets.
+Travelers from regions using square plugs, such as the UK and Australia, should be particularly mindful of bringing the correct adapter, as square plugs do not fit Bali’s round sockets.

 Pro tip: Buy your adapter before you leave.
-Sure, you can find them in Bali, but those adapters are usually just for Bali sockets and might not work for your next trip.
+You can find them in Bali, but those adapters are usually just for Bali sockets and might not work for your next trip.
 Plus, some don’t fit snugly if your plugs are square.
 Stick with round-compatible ones for peace of mind.

 Step 2: Make Sure the Voltage Matches or Use a Voltage Converter